cheater/articles/haskell-wishlist.md

   g a b c == True
 ```

-in the above code, `f a b` evaluates to such a value `c` that `g a b c` evaluates to `True`.
+In the above code, `f a b` evaluates to such a value `c` that `g a b c` evaluates to `True`.
 It's not hard to infer the value when compiling because the logic here is so simple.
 It requires a symbolic representation of g, which the compiler already has anyways, so that's not an issue.
 The type of `f` can easily be inferred from its code.

 This can be extended to more logic functions, branches, case statements, and various other code that is in some way finite.